If you are travelling off grid for any period of time, then you might want to consider a dual battery setup for your vehicle.

-The DC to DC chargers are more expensive, but really worth the money if you can afford them.
+A DC to DC charger is more expensive but really worth the money if you can afford them.

 If all you can afford is a battery isolator, that will perform the required job, but a DC to DC charger would be an asset to your vehicle configuration.

 Many tech-savvy people can and do install their own second battery system.

 The parts are available for purchase for the general public, and there is a lot of free information out there that can guide you.